BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Durability.md

 type: "Property Words"
 ---

-The ability to withstand wear or damage.
-Also refers to the ability to withstand weathering and to last.
+definition:: The ability to withstand wear or damage.
+Also refers to the ability to withstand weathering and to last. example:: For high-quality products, you need high durability to ensure the product lasts a long time.
+For example, children's blocks might be made from wood over plastic as most woods are more durable and so last for longer.